 Christmas just had to be different this year.
 We couldn't face No Children/Family, No Decorations or Tree, No Snow or cooler temperatures, so we decided to embrace the difference.
-Voila!
-Christmas morning on the Corniche Beach in Abu Dhabi proper.
-Packed a cooler with fruit and Bloody Marys.
-Scott enjoyed just sitting and looking out at the beautiful turquoise waters, as he decided the water was too cool for a swim.

 We know that most people are about has happy as they decide to be, so, we decided to embrace the difference.
 Chris & Suzanna and their other guests were so gracious about including us in their Christmas Day and Boxing Day plans that we were busy and the time passed quickly and very much was enjoyed.
 Dinner on Christmas Day was huge affair.
 Dessert was also impressive.
 Chris brought back a proper Christmas pudding from London.
 This dessert is sort of like a really moist fruitcake - really moist because it has been soaking in brandy for the past 6 months.
 Chris poured more brandy over the cake and lit it on fire.
 While the cake is lit, Chris is spooning the flaming brandy over the cake.
 Delicious with a bit over brandy sauce anda glass of port.
 We rolled ourselves across the street.